scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 Changes made to drafts since ISE submission.
 This section is to be removed before publication.

+## draft-dekater-scion-controlplane-08
+{:numbered="false"}

+- Split "Circular dependencies and partitioning" into two sections: bootstrapping and partitioning.
+- Added some details about PCBs propagation and storage.
+- Qualified better the choice of time allowance in the definition of "segment from the future".

 ## draft-dekater-scion-controlplane-07
 {:numbered="false"}

 - Moved SCMP specification from draft-dekater-scion-dataplane-03 to this document

 ## draft-dekater-scion-controlplane-06
 {:numbered="false"}